|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On October 21, 1943 departed from Espiritu Santo piloted by Captain Anthony Dean Lucas on a ferry flight of ear;y B-17Es from the squadron back to the United States, led by Major Berton Burns (C. O. 23rd Bombardment Squadron).
 The formation of four war weary early model B-17s included this bomber, B-17E 41-2444, B-17E "San Antonio Rose" 41-2467, B-17E "Knucklehead" 41-9222 plus another unidentified B-17.

 When the four bombers were inspected at Oklahoma City, all four were deemed "unfit to fly" and grounded.
-Sometime afterwards, this B-17 was likely scrapped or otherwise disappeared.
+On Octoer 4, 1945 at Altus Airfield at Altus, OK and sometime afterwards scrapped.

 Nellie Lucas (wife of Anthony Dean Lucas)

 Rex Lucas (son of Anthony Dean Lucas)

 USAF Serial Number Search Results - B-17E Flying Fortress 41-9222

 "9222 delivered to Cheyenne, May 23, 1942; assigned to 7th AF at Hickham, Hawaii, June 6, 1942; RETUS October 21 1943; RFC at Altus October 4, 1945."

 Captain Anthony Dean Lucas diary - July 19, 1943